UK Denies Vaccine Shortfall Will Slow Lockdown Easing Plan - UrduPoint

 The next phase of the inoculation campaign, covering people in their 40s, will have to be suspended until May, the letter said.

-Reports said the problem was linked to a delay in getting five million jabs sourced from India by UK-based drugs giant AstraZeneca -- the same company whose supply issues have caused anger in the European Union.
+The problem is linked to a delay in getting new jabs from India by UK-based drugs giant AstraZeneca -- the same company whose supply issues have caused anger in the European Union.

 The government's phased easing of its third lockdown in England, which was imposed in January amid a winter surge in caseloads of Covid-19 and resulting deaths, hinges on the success of the inoculation drive.

+Health Secretary Matt Hancock confirmed "we have a delay in the scheduled arrival from the Serum Institute of India".

+But he stressed the vaccination campaign would continue at a lower pace next month especially for people receiving second doses.

-The company said its "UK domestic supply chain is not experiencing any disruption", but made no mention of possible problems in India or elsewhere.
+AstraZeneca said its "UK domestic supply chain is not experiencing any disruption", but made no mention of possible problems in India.

+A spokesperson for the Serum Institute said: "Five million doses had been delivered a few weeks ago to the UK and we will try to supply more later, based on the current situation and requirement for the government immunisation programme in India."
+India is experiencing a three-month high in daily infection numbers.

 Britain's current other vaccine provider is Pfizer, which denied any issues with its UK delivery schedule.